aspnet/AzureSignalR-samples/samples/ChatRoom/README.md

     }
     ```

-    You also need to reference the service SDK before using these APIs:
+    You also need to reference the service SDK before using these APIs.
+This is how that would look in your ChatRoom.csproj file:

     ```xml
     <PackageReference Include="Microsoft.Azure.SignalR" Version="1.0.0-preview-10007" />